 Reading Time: 4 minutes With everything that is at stake in next year’s election, anti-democratic forces will once again do everything they can to make sure that their candidates win.
 Here is what we did in 2019 to expose them and their machinations.

 Reading Time: 9 minutes Not long before he died this year, James Leavelle granted an exclusive interview to WhoWhatWhy.
 The Dallas homicide detective, who was chained to Lee Harvey Oswald when Oswald was shot and killed by Jack Ruby, said some interesting and surprising things.

 Reading Time: 2 minutes 2018 was a year of growth and accomplishment for WhoWhatWhy.
 We produced more stories than ever before.
 But we have even bigger aspirations, so here’s what we see on the horizon.

 Reading Time: 7 minutes During the midterms this year we focused on one of the most bizarre elections in the country.
 A race for governor where conflict of interest, voter suppression, and partisan shenanigans were just another day in Georgia.

-Every Sunday WhoWhatWhy cartoonist and Image Editor DonkeyHotey and Politics Editor Klaus Marre bring you insightful, sometimes controversial, and always thought-provoking commentary and opinion.
-Here are some of our favorites pieces from this year.
+Reading Time: 5 minutes Every Sunday, WhoWhatWhy cartoonist and Image Editor DonkeyHotey and Senior Editor Klaus Marre bring you insightful, sometimes controversial, sometimes hilarious, and always thought-provoking commentary and opinion.
+Here are some of our favorite pieces from this year.

 Reading Time: 5 minutes One of the things that sets WhoWhatWhy apart from other news sites is that nearly all of our articles come with their own artwork.
 These “panoramas” offer a visual representation of what the stories are about.
-Here are some of our favorites from 2017.
+Here are some of our favorites from 2018.